 The determination of the condensation coefficient by molecular dynamics simulations is also very fascinating task.
-The condensation coefficient is defined as the ratio of the number of molecules condensing on the surface to the total number of molecules incident on the surface.
-Through the detailed studies of the liquid-vapor interphase phenomena of argon, water, and methanol, Matsumoto et al. [73, 74] pointed out that this macroscopic concept couldn't be directly converted to the molecular scale concept and that the 'molecular exchange' process must be considered.
+The condensation coefficient has been simply defined as the ratio of rates of the number of condensation molecules to incident molecules.
+Through the detailed studies of the liquid-vapor inter-phase phenomena of argon, water, and methanol, Matsumoto et al. [73, 74] pointed out that this macroscopic concept couldn't be directly converted to the molecular scale concept and that the 'molecular exchange' process must be considered.
 On the other hand, Tsuruta et al. [75] had reported a significant dependence of the trapping rate on the normal velocity of incident molecules.